CiscoDevNet/sastre/README.md

 ### Logs

-Sastre logs messages to the terminal and to log files (under the logs directory).
+Sastre logs messages to the terminal and to log files (under the logs/ directory).

 Debug-level and higher severity messages are always saved to the log files.